 Pushing through the crushing fear, the audience cheered as I brought back my arm, ready to throw the belt ahead of me.
 With a flick of my wrist, the belt was in the air, and I broke into a sprint behind it.
 An excruciating pain shot through my midsection as I felt my body fall to the ground.
 The blade had been delayed.
 My vision blurred, and I could hear the screams of the woman and child beneath the roar of the crowd.
 The lower half of my body laid just behind me, shredded messily across the metal bridge as my strewn intestines dangled over the void.

 "Looks like somebody had an accident!" the announcer boomed to the delight of the audience.
 "Get back up and try it again!
 Don't be shy!"

 My strength faded as I cringed in agony, looking across the remainder of the bridge.
 The patter of footsteps fell upon the metal behind me, and the woman's scream pierced through the cheer.
 A spatter of blood rained down ahead of me, the child shrieking in horror back at the beginning.
-I reached forward in a futile attempt to pull myself forward.
-Before I could take hold of the ground, a blade whisked through the air, and my hand was severed instantly.
-The pain began to fade as the blood drained from my body, and only the endless hollering of the crowd remained.
+I reached forward in a futile attempt to pull myself ahead.
+Before I could take hold of the ground, a blade whisked through the air, and my fingers were severed in a flash of blood.
+The pain began to fade as the blood drained from my body, and only the eldritch shrieking of the crowd remained.
 Lights swirled overhead, dancing through the billowing, black malaise of the sky; a malign adulation shrieking upon the air until my final moments were upon me.
 The world trembled and faded, until at last, I slipped into darkness.